ZarnackGroup/racoon_clip/docs/tutorial.rst

 - **demultiplex** (True/False): *default False*; Whether demultiplexing still has to be done.
 - **barcodes_fasta** (path to fasta): Path to fasta file of antisense sequences of used barcodes.
 Not needed if data is already demultiplexed.
 UMI sequences should be added as N.

 This is an example of a barcode fasta for an iCLIP experiment.
 It is important that the barcode names (after >) are exactly the same as the specified sample names and the names of the input read files.
-The UMIs are added as Ns
+The UMIs are added as Ns.

 .. code-block:: text